 An electronic point of sale system is an essential tool not just for hotels, but for any business.
 Like the name suggests, it is the ‘point’ in your business where sales take place.

-Our traditional image of a point of sale or cash register is a fixed point on a business’s premises where transactions are processed, usually via cash and paper receipts.
+Our traditional image of an electronic point of sale or cash register is a fixed point on a business’s premises where transactions are processed, usually via cash and paper receipts.

 This has changed.
 All transactions processed on an ePOS for hospitality like Lightspeed are recorded digitally, and that data can contribute to various other areas of business management such as sales and inventory reporting, as well as marketing in your hotel.

 As anyone who works in a hotel knows, sales don’t occur in one place.
 Most hotels house several distinct revenue centres (places that generate revenue) under one roof.

 A guest may order their lunch in the hotel restaurant, then afterwards retreat to the spa to select one of many treatments on offer.
 After that, they go to the hotel bar to order a glass of white wine and that evening, they order an evening meal to their room.

 All of these transactions would have been processed at different revenue centres (the hotel restaurant, spa, bar and room service).
-No matter where the transaction takes place, staff can charge guest’s purchases straight to their room.
+With Lightspeed, no matter where the transaction takes place, staff can charge guest’s purchases straight to their room.